Ayush-iitkgp/Ayush-iitkgp.github.io/posts/one-class-classification-algorithms.md

 2. The second one is to modify the existing classification algoriths to learn on the data from only one class.
 These algorithms are called "one-class classfication algorithms" and include one-class SVM, One-Class K-Means, One-Class K-Nearest Neighbor, and One-Class Gaussian.

 In this blog entry, I will elaborate on the second method and explain the mathematics behind the one-class classification algorithms and how it improves over the traditional classification algorithms.

+## Fundamental difference between Binary and One Class Classification Algorithms

 One of the most intriguing Machine Learning problems that I have come across was during my 3rd year in the college where a startup named Quantta Analytics presented us with the problem statement about a power distribution company which had observed a significant loss of revenue over a period of time.
 The loss in revenue was mainly becuase of possible power theft by malicious consumers.
 The power company resorted to periodic vigilance of customers by sampling and **creating a database of only the fraudulent customers** to curb this practice.
 The company wanted the vigilance process to be more robust and effective.
 Hence, the objective of the problem statement was to deploy a machine learning algorithm to provide a list of customers who are likely to commit fraud.
 So the problem was effectively a classification problem (**with a catch!**) where given the attributes of a customer, we had to predict where it is likely to commit the electricity theft or not.